ghrgriner/german-idiom-freq/README.md

   These counts were sometimes used in an exploratory manner, e.g., to determine which of two variant forms of an idiom were more common.

+There is also an input file of regular expression placeholders ([input/endehw\_verb\_forms.txt](https://github.com/ghrgriner/german-idiom-freq/blob/main/input/endehw_verb_forms.txt)) used by the same program.
+The input text file is converted to a dictionary with key of `placeholder` and value of `replacement`, and the dictionary is passed to `count_regexes`.
+The variables on this file are:
+- **placeholder**: A string consisting of all capital letters or underscores.
+This as used as a placeholder in `re1` and `re2` in the previous input file.
+The placeholder is replaced with the regular expression in the `replacement` variable when the program is run.
+- **replacement**: See previous bullet.
+- **comment**: An optional explanatory comment.

-Once `count_regexes.py` is run, the counts can be manually corrected if desired.
-The programs [save\_matches\_for\_sampling.py](https://github.com/ghrgriner/german-idiom-freq/blob/main/src/save_matches_for_sampling.py) and [sample\_for\_review.py](https://github.com/ghrgriner/german-idiom-freq/blob/main/src/sample_for_review.py) can be used to samples or full listings of selected idioms for review.
+Once `run_wp2022_counts.py` is run, the counts can be manually corrected, if desired.
+The programs [save\_matches\_for\_sampling.py](https://github.com/ghrgriner/german-idiom-freq/blob/main/src/save_matches_for_sampling.py) and [sample\_for\_review.py](https://github.com/ghrgriner/german-idiom-freq/blob/main/src/sample_for_review.py) can be used to generate samples or full listings of selected idioms for review.
 - **headword**: From first input file
 - **n_manual_sampsize**: Either 'all' or the sample size to use to create file(s) with the starting set of matches and the sample.